This is my guide to yoga books and equipment to buy, to help your yoga practice.

 There are 2 choices to make when buying a yoga chair (we use and recommend the ones from Yogamatters); Regular or tall height and with or without front bar.

 Get a taller chair if you are tall (again, try them in your class if you are unsure).
 The main reason people choose a chair with no front bar (between the front legs) is if they have stiff shoulders and find it hard to get their arms under the bar in chair Sarvangasana.
 Unless this is a long term issue and unlikely ever to change, I would always advise getting one with the front bar.
 The front bar becomes very useful when you turn the chair over for backbends etc. and for learning Kapotasana and other more challenging or restorative asanas.
+Having said that, the front bar does get in the way of your head when doing chair Halasana.
+You have to weigh up the inconveniences / virtues of each option for you.

 You might also upgrade your blankets for Indian cotton blankets.
 They are firmer than fleece blankets, less slippy and identical to the ones used in RIMYI, so easy to replicate the classic ‘folds’.